Adrianjewell91/first_neural_network/README.md

 # A simple neural network for musical information analysis.

+## major-chord-comprehensive

+This NN builds upon major chords.
+In this NN, I've built a comprehensive validate_dataset off all major chords and their inversions (first and second).
+Then, I built a custom validation set using unusual combinations of notes, but still are major chords (Currently building this validation set out more).

+Instructions:

+1. Clone repo
+2. Install dependencies (see tutorials below)
+3. 'python build-compre-major-chord-set.py'
+4. 'python keras-compre-major_chord_network'
+5. You should see the outputs for the validation set at the bottom.
+The numbers represent the prediction that the input value is that chord name.

 ## major-chord-nn

 `major-chord` is an expansion upon a tutorial (listed below).
 I built my own dataset of major chords (all root position), and trained a network to accurately predict the chord name from a root position major chord played at any location on the piano.
 It's pretty simple dataset, and I'm currently in the works for building a more comprehensive data set (and more to come), but the main idea is there.
 See `build-major-chord-set.py` for explanation of how I built it, and how I am representing major chords.